Go Back

 Method

-2. Add the strip of lemon peel to the warm tea and let infuse for 5 minutes, then remove.
-This step is purely aromatic — no acidity.
+1. Infuse one strip of pith-free lemon peel in the warm tea for exactly 5 minutes, then remove.
+This adds aromatic brightness without acidity.
+Over-infusing introduces bitterness and disrupts the drink’s delicate balance.

 Notes